KevJohBer/tic_tac_toe/README.md

 The gamemode is also stored in a global varible to make sure the game sticks to whatever game mode the user chose at the beginning.

 ## Testing
+---

-I have tried passing the code through a pep9 linter and finding no issues.
+- I have tried passing the code through a pep8 linter and finding no issues.

-I have manually tested the game by playing it and making sure that the game has no bugs if it is played as intended.
+- I have manually tested the game by playing it as intended.

-I have also tried playing it as not intended, giving invalid input and making sure that it is handled in an intelligent way
+- I have manually tested the game by typing invalid input with no crashes.

-I also tested it in the mock terminal in Heroku.
+- I have tested it in the CI mock terminal in Heroku.

 ### Bugs

 There are no known bugs in the program.

-### Unsolved bugs

-* Input crash for pvp - if the "O" player puts in a number that is too big, the game crashes

 ### Solved bugs

-* Input crash for pvp - if the "O" player puts in a number that is too big, the game crashes, I fixed this by limiting the size of the number that can be entered.
+- Input crash for pvp - if the "O" player puts in a number that is too big, the game crashes, I fixed this by limiting the size of the number that can be entered.

-* Exit crash - At game over, when asked to play again, the game would crash instead of exiting.
+- Exit crash - At game over, when asked to play again, the game would crash instead of exiting.
 I fixed this by using sys.exit() instead of just exit().

-* Exception TypeError - At the start of the game, when user makes a move.
+- Exception TypeError - At the start of the game, when user makes a move.
 The game would crash if you typed letters.
 This is because I tried raising a ValueError() with brackets.
 This was finally resolved by simply removing the brackets.

 ### Validator testing

 The project has been tested in the pep8 validator and returned no errors.

 ## Deployment
+---

 This project was deployed using Code Institutes mock terminal for Heroku.

-* Steps for deployment
+- Steps for deployment

-    * Fork or clone this repository
+    - Fork or clone this repository
-    * Create a new heroku application
+    - Create a new heroku application
-    * Set buildbacks to python and NodeJS in that order
+    - Set buildbacks to python and NodeJS in that order
-    * Link the Heroku app in the repository
+    - Link the Heroku app in the repository
-    * Click Deploy
+    - Click Deploy

 ## Credits
+---

-The minimax function was made with the help of a [tutorial](https://www.youtube.com/watch?v=Bk9hlNZc6sE)
+- The minimax function was made with the help of a [tutorial](https://www.youtube.com/watch?v=Bk9hlNZc6sE)

-The check_winner function was inspired by a [reddit thread](https://www.reddit.com/r/learnpython/comments/v8bscr/tic_tac_toe_win_condition/).
+- The check_winner function was inspired by a [reddit thread](https://www.reddit.com/r/learnpython/comments/v8bscr/tic_tac_toe_win_condition/).